 - Has the quality of your leader’s decision-making improved?
 For instance, did the leadership address root-cause of issues?

-- Has your front-line team’s productivity shifted in alignment with the change in the level of leadership engagement, either positively or negatively?
+- Has your frontline leadership team’s productivity shifted in alignment with the change in the level of leadership engagement, either positively or negatively?

 Measuring cultural performance outcomes and the impact that these outcomes have on your business requires a correlation to specific performance indicators.
 When measuring results of your cultural performance, consider the tangible and intangible variables influenced by your leader’s behaviors and interactions, including productivity, employee or customer retention, sales acquisitions, safety incidences, employee engagement scores, and more.